zeshansahi/androidGraphQL/README.md

 ### Architecture(MVVM)
 - MVVM used as Architecture
 - i have used Dagger hilt as dependency injection.
-- Retrofit for calling pai
+- Retrofit for calling API
-### Tablet view
-- For handling Tablet i have used SlidingPaneLayout which is google recommend
-- [here](https://developer.android.com/develop/ui/views/layout/twopane) you can see the documentation